 For anyone needing an explanation, “mañana” means “tomorrow” in Spanish.
 The “mañana attitude” in New Mexico means that everyone is late for everything.
 If someone says they will meet you at 7, that means sometime before 8, with a high probability of 8.
 If they show up at 7, it’s genuinely surprising.
 And no, you will not receive a courtesy call.

 This chronic tardiness applies to everything, be it a friendly outing, a service call, movies, interviews, taxis, hospitals, haircuts, surgery, funerals, the whole enchilada.
 It drove me wholesale bonkers after the first week.
-Four years later, my sanity has yet to return.
+Years later, my sanity has yet to return.

 Admittedly, I tend to take this to an extreme.
 I have often said to friends, “If I’m not on time, you can assume I’m dead.”
 Hell, I gave the motto to a courier character in my sci-fi comedy series Max and the Multiverse.
 As a default, I like to arrive at my scheduled destination a little early.
 If we have plans at 8, then you can safely assume that I will arrive at 7:45 and park by 7:50.
 At 8, I am standing at the location.
 At 8:01, you’re late and I’m starting to get pissed.